Arabo-Hovsepian/String-Expression-Calculator-Using-PDA/README.md

 This program can take any string expression which consists of valid float numbers and operators ( +, -, *, /, (, ) ) and also whitespaces and then calculate the result.
+It uses a combination of DFA and PDA design to achieve that goal.